codacy/pulse-user-docs/docs/metrics/work-in-progress.md

 # Work in progress metrics

+Pulse calculates the work in progress metrics based on the status of all pull requests targeting any base branch in your GitHub repositories.

+!!! important
+    You must install the [GitHub integration](../one-click-integrations.md#github) for Pulse to calculate the work in progress metrics.

 ## Work in progress

 To provide you with an high-level view of the current work in progress of your teams, Pulse groups pull requests that are currently open by the following phases: